sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Tables_input_tables_use_cases/input_tables_use_cases.md

 ## Embedding Input Tables
 Duration: 20

 Many customers are embedding content in their internal and external business applications.
-Now you can also embed Input Tables and really take it to the next level for your users.
-With Input Tables your applications can become more than just a way to communicate **TO** your users.
+Now you can also embed input tables and really take it to the next level for your users.
+With input tables your applications can become more than just a way to communicate **TO** your users.
 Capturing small amounts of critical data from your customers opens up that "conversation" to be two-way.

 This QuickStart assumes familiarity with how to embed in Sigma.

 <aside class="negative"><strong>NOTE:</strong><br> We will not review the steps to setup Embedding here, but rather show the relevant screens.
 To learn more about Sigma Embedding, visit the Embedding Series QuickStarts which cover the topic extensively.</aside>

-<aside class="postive"><strong>IMPORTANT:</strong><br> Embed users with the "Creator" role can make edits to allow cells on an Input Table.
-Users with "View/Explore" role can't edit data but can view the Input Table and latest edits.</aside></aside>
+<aside class="postive"><strong>IMPORTANT:</strong><br> Embed users with the appropriate role can make edits to allow cells on an input table.
+Users who lack the appropriate role can't edit data, but can view the input table and latest edits.</aside></aside>

-Create a new Workbook and add a new empty Input Table table to the page.
-You will be prompted to provide a location to save the Input Table date.
+Create a new workbook and add a new empty input table table to the page.
+You will be prompted to provide a location to save the input table date.
 We will use the `Sigma Sample Database`.

-<aside class="negative"><strong>NOTE:</strong><br> Input Table data is stored automatically and is not editable outside of the Sigma Workbook.
-It can be joined to other Sigma Elements to drive more sophisticated workflows as shown in the Territory Planning use case of this QuickStart. </aside>
+<aside class="negative"><strong>NOTE:</strong><br> Input table data is stored automatically and is not editable outside of the Sigma workbook.
+It can be joined to other Sigma elements to drive more sophisticated workflows as shown in the territory planning use case of this QuickStart. </aside>

 Now add another column and set it's type to `number`.